 TN72 GPS Receiver

-TN72 GPS – X configuration uses SIL 3 in the transponder settings, and fully satisfies the technical requirements of FAR 91.227 for 2020 compliance.
-Light-sport, experimental and homebuilt pilots who have fitted a TN72 are now flying in ADS-B airspace and have passed FAA compliance checks with flying colours.
+TN72 GPS –(X) SIL 3 configuration, this uses SIL 3/ SDA 2 in the transponder settings (typically in the U.S.) and fully satisfies the technical requirements of FAR 91.227 for 2020 compliance.
+Light-sport, experimental and homebuilt pilots who have fitted a TN72 are now flying inside ADS-B airspace and have passed FAA compliance checks with flying colours.

 - Simple ADS-B Out upgrade for all Trig transponders